June 2026

 We have no reason for concern in relation to any current member of the supply chain and their compliance with the Modern Slavery Act.

-Murphy and Surerus Pipelines Inc, operate under a joint venture agreement known as Surerus Murphy Joint Venture (SMJV) in Calgary, Alberta.
+Murphy Group Canada and Surerus Pipelines Inc, operate under a joint venture agreement as Surerus Murphy Joint Venture in Calgary, Alberta known as SMJV.
 These entities deliver construction projects in the pipeline and infrastructure sectors.
 While the entities do not currently produce or sell goods, they do distribute and import goods in Canada as part of the operations and supply chains.
 Occasionally, materials may be procured from suppliers who source or manufacture outside of Canada.

 SMJV suppliers consist of 500+ third parties that provide materials, goods and services including contractors, subcontractors, vendors and independent consultants.